kobotoolbox/kobo-helm-chart/README.md

 # Design decisions

-- Minimal helm managed database support, for production use external databases.
 - As generic as possible, agnostic about the environment variables set for each service
 - Supports high availability via k8s's horizontal pod autoscaler (HPA), pod disruption budget (PDB), and topology spread constraints
 - Stick to defaults and conventions from `helm create` when possible